ivanvanderbyl/ember-d3/README.md

 import { extent } from 'd3-array';
 ```

+## Specifying the `d3` version

+This addon is simply a loader for the `d3` NPM package.
+If you would like to
+specify a specific version on the d3 v4.x track, you can do so by installing that
+version directly in your project, and this addon will load that version.

 ## Svelte Builds

 In case you do not want to include *all* of d3's dependencies, you may whitelist the packages